thedaviddias/Front-End-Performance-Checklist/README.md

 - [💎 Front-End Design Checklist](https://github.com/thedaviddias/Front-End-Design-Checklist#front-end-design-checklist)

 > [!TIP]
-> ⭐️ I've just launched a new curated list for [indie developers](https://github.com/thedaviddias/indie-dev-toolkit), feel free to check it out! ⭐️
+> ⭐️ I've recently launched [UX Patterns for Devs](https://git.new/uxpatterns) and a [curated list for indie developers](https://git.new/indiedevtoolkit), feel free to check it out! ⭐️

 ## 📚 Table of Contents